GuyYelll/iPRSIM_2025/README.md

 🔍 Research Focus

-    Analyze terminology and framing of sustainability in the 2023 Leipzig News Corpus using Natrual Language Processing (NLP) method and clustering by the Leiden Algorithm to form co-occurrences.
+    Using Natural Language Processing (NLP), this study will analyze the 2023 Leipzig News Corpus to understand how the various prinicples of sustainability is framed in German media.
+The Leiden Algorithm will be employed to cluster term co-occurrences, identifying the dominant terminology and thematic structures in the text.
+Then  Compare findings to Conceptual Association Maps
-    Compare findings to Conceptual Association Maps (CAMs) derived from German layperson
+    (CAMs) derived from German layperson

 🧪 Methods